NSW residents and visitors can take a holiday anywhere in NSW at this time.

 Visitors and businesses must follow the latest health advice in terms of physical distancing, practicing good hygiene, and staying home if feeling unwell.

-Tourism is going to be so important to the social and economic recovery of NSW and travellers can give NSW’s regional communities the boost they need to bounce back by visiting and spending locally.
+Tourism is important to the social and economic recovery of NSW and travellers can give NSW businesses and communities the boost they need to bounce back by visiting and spending locally.

-For the latest information, visit the NSW Government COVID-19 website.
+For the latest information regarding COVID restrictions in NSW and local health advice, visit the NSW Government COVID-19 website.

 Destination NSW will continue supporting our industry operators and partners by: